 c.
 Cannot charge more for a Medigap policy because of health problems

-- A Person can get the names of Medigap Policies approved to be sold in Maryland and their yearly costs by referring to http://www.mdinsurance.state.md.us/, Go to consumer information; publications; Medicare; and Medigap policies.
+- A Person can get the names of Medigap Policies approved to be sold in Maryland and their yearly costs by referring to http://www.mdinsurance.state.md.us/, Go to consumer information, publications, Medicare and then choose Medigap policies.
 People can also call SHIP at 410-887-2059 and they will send you a list.

 II.
 Join a Medicare Advantage plan (substitute for Original Medicare).
 See list of current plans in the back of your Medicare and You Book.

-There are currently only two types of Medicare Advantage Plans offered in Baltimore County:
+There are currently four types of Medicare Advantage Plans offered in Baltimore County.

 - Medicare Health Maintenance Organizations (HMO) covers all Part A and B services and may provide extra services.
 People who join a Medicare HMO Plan may be asked to choose a primary care doctor they see first for most health problems.
 They usually need a referral to see a specialist (such as a cardiologist) or to get certain services.
 People who are considering joining a Medicare HMO and want to keep seeing their current doctor should find out if their doctor is in the plan’s network.
 The plan includes prescription coverage.